 Lastly, the academic year in Singapore typically consists of two semesters, with the first semester starting in August/September and the second in January.
 It also includes shorter special terms and vacations within the academic calendar.

-Singapore Higher Education System: Degree Structure
+The Higher Education System in Singapore: Degree Structure

 Before talking about the academic structure of higher education in Singapore, it’s important to get an overview of the pre-university part of the system.